 Searching and Binary Search

-Searching in interviews refers to finding an item in a data structure (and this item may or may not actually exist).
-In this article we'll be focusing on searching linear data structures like arrays, and then in the tree and graph sections, you'll expand on the concepts learned here binary search trees, depth first search, and breadth first search.
+In this article, we'll be focusing on searching linear data structures like arrays, and then in the tree and graph sections, you'll expand on the intuition learned here when applying it to concepts such as binary search trees, depth-first search, and breadth-first search.

 |Big O Complexity|